Manice18/zkonnect/README.md

 # zKonnect

 zKonnect is a blockchain-based application designed to help creators host their events seamlessly in a decentralized environment.
 Built on the Solana blockchain, zKonnect leverages the power of decentralization to provide a secure, efficient, and user-friendly platform for event management and ticketing.
+It uses **Huddle01SDK** for token-gated rooms and **Reclaim Protocol** to get a zk-proof of the number of followers of a creator.

 ## Features

 - **Decentralized Event Hosting**: Create and manage events on the Solana blockchain.
 - **Seamless Payments**: Utilize Solana's fast and low-cost transactions for ticket purchases.
 - **In-App Currency**: Use Blinks as an in-app currency for various transactions.
-- **NFT Ticketing**: Provide attendees with unique NFTs as event tickets and memorabilia.
+- **cNFT Ticketing**: Provide attendees with unique NFTs as event tickets and memorabilia.
-- **AI Integration** : We aim to provide fastest possible event organization experience to the user with AI chatbot to extract event data from the user's chat to directly create an event.
+- **Multi-token Payment**: Currently we give options for creators to accept payments in Sol, USDC, and are willing to expand more.
 - **Creator Tools**: Comprehensive tools for event creation, management, and analytics.
 - **Audience Engagement**: Interactive features to enhance the event experience for attendees.
+- **AI Integration** : We aim to provide fastest possible event organization experience to the user with AI chatbot to extract event data from the user's chat to directly create an event.

 ## Technology Stack